Skip to main content

 1. A user submits a transaction to an EVM node.

-3. The sequencer puts the transaction in its queue as soon as possible (less than 500ms after receiving it in a nominal scenario).
+3. The sequencer puts the transaction in its pool.

-4. The sequencer puts the transaction into a blueprint.
+4. The sequencer puts the transaction into a block as soon as possible (less than 500ms after receiving it in a nominal scenario).

 9. The Smart Rollup nodes running in operator mode post hashes of Etherlink's state to layer 1 as commitments.